 How do credit card companies make money?
 Do credit card companies make money if you pay in full?
 And how much money do they earn from credit cards?

 If you’re a credit cardholder, these questions probably popped into your head at some point.
-It’s one of the most important things to know if you want to be a responsible credit card user.
+After all, they're important if you want to be a responsible credit card user.
 This article explains how credit card companies make money and how your transactions contribute to it.

 How Do Credit Card Companies Make Money?